-- Downtown sidewalks should be 14 feet or more in width to allow for sidewalk dining. - In the historic core, retain the rural appearance by continuing to daylight certain designated irrigation ditches, but protect them from pollution with adjacent swales that catch street runoff. - Allow for on-street parking, but reduce the paved width of streets. - Design street cross sections to reduce the conflicts between cars, pedestrians and bicycles, especially at intersections, by adding features such as bulb outs, crosswalks and bike lanes. - Large, thriving street trees become an important part of the streetscape.
+- swales that catch street runoff. - Allow for on-street parking, but reduce the paved width of streets. - Design street cross sections to reduce the conflicts between cars, pedestrians and bicycles, especially at intersections, by adding features such as bulb outs, crosswalks and bike lanes. - Large, thriving street trees become an important part of the streetscape.
 Heber becomes a Tree City USA designee. - Create a connectedness ordinance based on a ratio of intersections, block length and a consideration of the need for additional connections to service adjacent areas.
-Include incentives if the developer will lose a lot where a connection is needed. - 3.
-Consider the concept of parallel roads to US 40 that can carry local traffic, so not all cars have to use US 40 to move north and south. - 4.
-Maintain the historic grid pattern on flat to moderate terrain. - 5.
-Consider the use of roundabouts in locations where traffic speeds necessitate a reduction.
+Include incentives if the developer will lose a lot where a connection is needed. - Consider the concept of parallel roads to US 40 that can carry local traffic, so not all cars have to use US 40 to move north and south. - 4.
+Maintain the historic grid pattern on flat to moderate terrain. - Consider the use of roundabouts in locations where traffic speeds necessitate a reduction, intersection capacity is problematic and studies show a benefit.
+Careful consideration of pedestrian traffic issues should be included in the study. - Adopt a complete streets approach for regional planning.
+Engage with regional

+- planning partners and programming processes to encourage the funding of a balanced, multimodal transportation system, emphasizing adjacent trails within Heber City's borders and in context with Wasatch County neighbors.

+- 7. Adopt a complete streets approach to the local transportation system design.

+- Encourage street connectivity

+as a priority when planning new

+developments and other land use and

+transportation planning.
+Consult Utah

+Street Connectivity Guide sponsored

+by Mountainland Association of

+Governments.

-- intersection capacity is problematic and studies show a benefit.
-Careful consideration of pedestrian traffic issues should be included in the study. - 6.
-Adopt a complete streets approach for regional planning.
-Engage with regional planning partners and programming processes to encourage the funding of a balanced, multimodal transportation system, emphasizing adjacent trails within Heber City's borders and in context with Wasatch County neighbors. - 7.
-Adopt a complete streets approach to the local transportation system design. - Encourage street connectivity as a priority when planning new developments and other land use and transportation planning.
-Consult Utah Street Connectivity Guide sponsored by Mountainland Association of Governments. - Consider all modes (car, bike, walking, future transit) and user needs when projects are designed and implemented in the public right-of-way.
-Standards should be developed and consistently applied to consider these needs. - Consider public health and reduce air contaminants by encouraging designs that encourage walking and biking.
-Consider safety, especially in the design of cross walks and trails, with trails well separated
+- Consider all modes (car, bike, walking, future transit) and user needs when projects are designed and implemented in the public right-of-way.
+Standards should be developed and consistently applied to consider these needs.

+- Consider public health and reduce air contaminants by encouraging designs that encourage walking and biking.
+Consider safety, especially in the design of cross walks and trails, with trails well separated from vehicles.

-- from vehicles. - Consider changes that make the network more safe, livable, understandable and hospitable for all modes, users and trip types, including recreational and commuter bicycle riders, pedestrians of all ages and abilities, auto and transit users, and large freight haulers. - Strengthen sense of community by restoring connectivity to portions of the community divided by large roadways and intersections, such as Main Street or the future bypass.
+- Consider changes that make the network more safe, livable, understandable and hospitable for all modes, users and trip types, including recreational and

+- commuter bicycle riders, pedestrians of all ages and abilities, auto and transit users, and large freight haulers. - Strengthen sense of community by restoring connectivity to portions of the community divided by large roadways and intersections, such as Main Street or the future bypass.